 - It’s OK to increase the dried spices if any are used in your canning recipes.

-The University of Wisconsin recommends canning salsa without fresh herbs and instead of adding cilantro just before serving.
+The University of Wisconsin recommends canning salsa without fresh herbs.
+Instead, they recommended adding cilantro just before serving.
 They say this improves flavor and food safety.

 The North Dakoda State University has an excellent recipe for safely canning salsa with cilantro – Canning and Freezing Tomatoes and Making salsa.
 They also warn against increasing the proportion of fresh cilantro in the recipe.
 You can also add cilantro to the salsa just before serving.